casenblurg/NCPA_Rovers_ROS2/LT2/Basic Development Environment.md

 ### Setting up a development environment

-> Note: If you already have a ROS2 workspace ready, skip to [link]
+> Note: If you already have a ROS2 workspace ready, skip to [Creating the Package](https://github.com/casenblurg/NCPA_Rovers_ROS2/edit/main/LT2/Basic%20Development%20Environment.md#creating-the-package)

 To create and build the workspace: